 Customer Choice- Access to competitors

-Issue.- Enron’s competitive core skills and strategic interest are not in asset operations, but in extracting the unutilized/unrealized value of the commercial positions of sellers and buyers (including Enron s.s own assets).
+Issue.- Enron’s competitive core skills and strategic interest are not in asset operations, but in extracting the unutilized/unrealized value of the commercial positions of sellers and buyers (including Enron’s own assets).
 In order to utilize these skills to the fullest, there has to be an active market of “many buyers/ many sellers/ and an efficient means of exchange.
 (Enron as the preferred portal).
 There are regional impediments:

 The gas market is dominated by YPF/Repsol and Petrobras.- They have a strong interest in maintaining the status quo and extending their market influence to other contracts.